anacierdem/libdragon-docker/README.md

 This is an experimental dependency management.

-## TODOS

-- [ ] TS thinks nothing is undefined.
-This should be fixed.
-- [ ] Verify the NPM dependency mechanism is still working and add a test.

 ## Funding

 If this tool helped you, consider supporting its development by sponsoring it!